kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/05_zsh_setup/transcript.md

 ```

 In my case I'm using the agnoster theme.
-This theme comes with a nice command prompt that tells you if you're inside a git repo using these symbols.
+This theme comes with a nice command prompt that tells you if you're inside a git repo and which branch you're on.

 ```
 cd Kubernetes-Study-Guide